Table of Contents

 Strategic Airspace and Reconnaissance

-The U.S. also maintained a continuous airborne alert (Operation Chrome Dome) of B-52 bombers armed with nuclear weapons, orbiting at key points over the Arctic and Atlantic.
-The Strategic Air Command (SAC) raised the readiness level to DEFCON 2—the highest in history.
-The geographic breadth of these operations, spanning the globe from Thule Air Base in Greenland to Anderson Air Force Base in Guam, demonstrated the truly global reach of the crisis.
-Every continent except Antarctica was involved in the strategic calculus.
+Parallel to reconnaissance flights, the United States maintained a continuous airborne alert known as Operation Chrome Dome, whereby B-52 bombers armed with nuclear weapons orbited key points over the Arctic and Atlantic.
+The Strategic Air Command (SAC) elevated its readiness to DEFCON 2, the highest level in U.S. history, reflecting the global reach of the crisis.
+These operations spanned thousands of miles, from Thule Air Base in Greenland to Anderson Air Force Base in Guam, demonstrating how the geography of Cold War superpower capabilities extended well beyond the immediate Cuban theater.

 The Soviet Union's Global Calculus